thmsrmbld/miniterm/README.md

 * It should be self explanatory where in the HTML / CSS files you'll need to add your own information.
 * There are no build steps, it's just three files.
-* There are definitely a few better ways to build this thing but I hacked it together over an evening, and it does the job :)
+* There are definitely better ways to build this thing but I hacked it together over an evening, and it does the job :)

 ## Deploying miniterm